 Basis are the social issues specialists.
 We design and deliver specialist training on the social issues affecting our communities today.

 Our aim is to promote understanding of relevant social issues and empower professionals, young people and communities through high-quality, holistic training.
-All our courses are created to meet each individual organisation’s needs and are CPD®-certified.
-TAP®-trained trainers and frontline practitioners deliver our courses with the latest techniques and styles, to ensure an interactive and engaging learning experience.
+Our courses are created to meet each individual organisation’s needs and are CPD®-certified.
+Experienced practitioners who are also passionate and skilled trainers deliver our courses with the latest techniques and styles, to ensure an interactive and engaging learning experience.

-As a Community Interest Company (CIC) we reinvest all our income into our intensive service delivery, supporting victims of child sexual exploitation (CSE) by the charity Basis Yorkshire (formerly Genesis Leeds).
+Being part of a charity means all our income contributes towards better outcomes for female sexworkers and victims of child sexual exploitation (CSE).
 Our heritage and grassroots work provides a unique foundation for providing effective and relevant training within current social issues.

 Download our Basis infographic to read more about Basis Training!